medelfor/surreal-docs/README.md

 the source code of your project nor the generated documentation[1].

 ***
-[1] We do send your documentation (but not source code) to our serves in case you requested deployment of the documentation into [Surreal Cloud](https://docs.medelfor.com/medelfor/surreal-docs/latest/en-US/docs/surreal-cloud "Surreal Cloud").
+[1] We do send your documentation (but not source code) to our servers in case you've run deployment of the docs to [Surreal Cloud](https://docs.medelfor.com/medelfor/surreal-docs/latest/en-US/docs/surreal-cloud "Surreal Cloud").

 ## Build